dejmedus/tailwind-sorter-cli/README.md

 <h2>Tailwind Sorter CLI</h2>
 </div>

-A tool to sort Tailwind classes in your project files
+A tool to sort Tailwind classes in files.

 #### Installation